openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/07/08

-* approx 2:15pm Login issues to math-alderaan and clas-compute head nodes reported.
-Investigating.
+* approx 2:00pm Login issues to math-alderaan and clas-compute head nodes reported.
+The file server is down, systems not accessible until further notice.

 ### 2023/05/18